pyrogram/pyrogram/docs/source/topics/filters.rst

 Basic Filters
 ^^^^^^^^^^^^^

-For this basic filter we will be using only the first two parameters of :meth:`Filters.create() <pyrogram.Filters.create>`.
+For this basic filter we will be using only the first two parameters of :meth:`~pyrogram.Filters.create`.

 The code below creates a simple filter for hardcoded, static callback data.
 This filter will only allow callback queries containing "Pyrogram" as data, that is, the function *func* you pass returns True in case the callback query data